section-engineering-education/engineering-education/deploying-nodejs-app/index.md

 You can leave most of the settings as the default but change the plan to the basic $5 a month which contains enough resources for your app.
 You can scale this up later if needed.

 Also, choose the datacenter closest to the target audience of your app and change the authentication to password.
-While password authentication is less secure (SSH Keys is recommended), it’s much easier to setup so for your first drop we’ll use that.
+While password authentication is less secure (SSH Keys is recommended), it’s much easier to set up so for your first drop we’ll use that.

 All that’s left now is to pick a name (hostname) and click Create Droplet.